The focus of Edsby’s learning evidence system is to support the assessment, evaluation and reporting practices of K-12 teachers.

 When adding New Evidence, teachers have the option to Share with Student and Parents.
 Clicking this shares the Evidence with both students and their parents.

 The Organize section also enables teachers to select one or more items to share with parents after a piece of evidence has been collected.
 Selected items are highlighted in blue.
-Clicking the Share button opens the Share Evidence form.
-Teachers can add a note to the parents.
+Click the share button to share the Evidence with students and parents, or click the Unshare button to unshare Evidence with students and parents.